anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 A number of Onboarding scenarios can be met using differing combinations of this information.
 All scenarios address the primary threat of an on-path active attacker (or MiTM) impersonating the Registrar.
-If successful, this would gain control over the Pledge.
+If successful, the attacker would gain control over the Pledge.
 The following combinations are "types" of Vouchers:

 | Voucher Type        | Assertion |          | Registrar ID |                | Validity |       |